Riverview, New South Wales: Schools

 Riverview is home to the Jesuit school, St Ignatius' College, Riverview.
-Located in Tambourine Bay Road, it was designed by J. Dennehy and built in 1880.
+Located on Tambourine Bay Road, it was designed by J. Dennehy and built in 1880.
 A three-storey sandstone building, it was designed in a Victorian Classical style, departing from the convention whereby educational buildings were normally designed in a Gothic style.
 Extensions were carried out in 1887, 1906 and in the 1920s.
 The grounds include an observatory and wharf shelter.
 The school is listed on the Register of the National Estate.